Arriving to Barcelona, Spain

 - Kinevo for fluorescein guided resection – GLIOLAN (5-ALA) protocol

-The doctor used the fluorescence-guided to be able to see clearly the high-grade (stage 2 and stage 4 areas) cells, in order to ensure to resection the right areas.
-You can watch this video that another doctor shared how the high-grade is much easier to see during surgery.
+The doctor used fluorescence-guided imaging to clearly see the high-grade (stage 2 and stage 4) cells to ensure resection of the right temporal areas.
+You can watch this video in which another doctor shares how the high grade is much easier to see during surgery.

-I met all the doctors, and they explained to me the process.
-They put me in a comfortable setting and put many devices in the back, on the head and other places.
-After they made sure that I am in the comfortable set up and location, I was given something to sleep.
-I started reading to 10.
-Despite that I wanted to count to 20, I slept after counting 3 only :)
+I met all the doctors, and they explained the process to me.
+They put me in a comfortable setting and put many devices on the back, on the head, and other places.
+After they made sure that I was in a comfortable set-up and location, I was given something to sleep in.
+I started reading at 10.
+Even though I wanted to count to 20, I slept after counting only :)

 Opening the Brain

 I was told that it will take an hour after my brain is clean and ready to be worked through.
-They took it in 45 minutes (15 min less).
-How come? well, the doctor said that obviously the surgery on 2009 was not closed properly.
-Dr. Oliver said that they were surprised given it’s weak open outside.
-Lucky me, I had no hits on the brain since then!
+They took it in 45 minutes (15 minutes less).
+How come?
+Well, the doctor said that obviously, the surgery in 2009 was not closed properly.
+Dr. Oliver said that they were surprised given that it’s weakly open outside.
+Lucky for me, I have had no hits on the brain since then!

 The surgery took place at 3:30 PM and finished at 10:30 PM (around 8 hours)

-When they woke me up, I told them several times that I am sleepy and want to sleep (I don’t remember that).
+When they woke me up, I told them several times that I was sleepy and wanted to sleep (I don’t remember that).
 The doctor was patient and gave me 15 minutes to wake up.

 I do remember the first two minutes, where they started asking me the targeted questionnaires.
-The Neuropsychologist did the dperative coagulation assessments in English, and had a colleague who did them in Arabic too.
-The team told me that I actually did a better job than the time they did it an hour (before surgery).
+The Neuropsychologist did the operative coagulation assessments in English and had a colleague who did them in Arabic too.
+The team told me that I actually did a better job than the time they did it an hour before surgery.
 That’s why the doctor decided to resect the area without waking me up again (it was planned to be done twice).

 Tumor Resection Work!

-They videos shows parts of areas that they cut off, and these are 4 videos, where each of them are less than 5 minutes each.
+The videos show parts of areas that they cut off, and these are 4 videos, where each of them is less than 5 minutes each.
 You can see them here if you feel comfortable watching those videos.

-I decided to put the images of the first brain tumor resection versus the newer one.
+I decided to compare the images of the first brain tumor resection with the newer one.